 16. Aspen, Colorado, USA

 If you are looking for a white Christmas for your family with a lot of snow around, Aspen is your best holiday spot.
 We are sure Colorado’s most famous mountain town won’t disappoint your family and kids.

 17. Strasbourg, France

-If visiting themed Christmas villages is your idea of a family Christmas holiday in 2017, Strasbourg is your best option.
+If visiting themed Christmas villages is your idea of a family Christmas holiday, Strasbourg is your best option.
 There will be a lot of cultural events and concerts to choose from as well.

 Tips for a hassle-free travel during Christmas

 If you are traveling during Christmas for a vacation with your family, here are some handy tips you need to keep in mind.
 These tips will ensure you don’t spend your Christmas on the road or at the airport, but reach your holiday destination on time.

 # If you are flying abroad, book your flight tickets on Christmas Day, Boxing Day, New Year’s Eve or New Year’s Day – you will end up saving a lot of money

 # With everybody trying to reach their destination on time, the Christmas rush is bound to choke the roads.
 Allow extra time for getting to the airport and elsewhere.

 # Double check if all things you take for granted on other days are operating on the day of your travel (most operations close during Christmas)